 Car accidents can happen at a moment’s notice and cause serious injuries as well as thousands of dollars in damages.
 Reckless drivers and hazardous road conditions are some of the things that make drivers have to constantly deal with the very real possibility that they will become part of the statistics.
 Auto accident victims are often left dealing with a great deal of pain and emotional trauma caused by the initial shock of the accidents.
 Victims can also be left with serious injuries whose symptoms may not necessarily manifest immediately.
-Getting help from a Lucia personal injury lawyer can help make sure any injuries are covered in your claim.
+Getting help from a Lucia car accident lawyer can help make sure any injuries are covered in your claim.

 The unfortunate reality is that many North Carolina residents have already experienced the devastating effects of auto accidents.
 Even more troubling is the fact that auto accidents are reported just about every day in the state.
 The extent of the injuries is usually wide and far-reaching, with an incredibly high fatality rate.